OlivierLD/AstroComputer/README.md

 | Scala | 64 |
 | Python | 142 |

+> Note: for Java & Scala, the time above also include the loading of the JVM.
+> Subsequent executions should be much faster.

 #### From ES6 (JavaScript, using NodeJS as a Web server)
 ```